ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 As an alternative, a custom CA can be created and use it to sign all certificates.
 The following changes need to be done:

-- Modify Ansible variable `enable_letsencrypt` to false in `/ansible/picluster.yml` file
+- Modify Ansible variable `enable_letsencrypt` to false in `/ansible/vars/picluster.yml` file
-- Modify Kubernetes ingress resources in all applications (`/kubernetes/infrastructure` and `/kubernetes/apps`) so `cert-manager.io/cluster-issuer` annotation points to `ca-issuer` instead of `letsencrypt-issuer`.
+- Modify Kubernetes ingress resources in all applications (`/kubernetes/platform` and `/kubernetes/apps`) so `cert-manager.io/cluster-issuer` annotation points to `ca-issuer` instead of `letsencrypt-issuer`.

+{{site.data.alerts.end}}

+{{site.data.alerts.important}}: **About GitOps Repository configuration**

+Default configuration, assumes the Git Repository used by FluxCD is a public repository.

+As an alternative, a private repository can be used.

+- Modify Ansible variable `git_private_repo` to true in `/ansible/group_vars/all.yml` file

+During Vault credentials generation process, see below, Github PAT will be required

 {{site.data.alerts.end}}